-‘Everything I design starts with a story – through collaborating with skilled craftsman I bring those stories to life for contemporary audiences.’
+‘Everything I design starts with a story – in collaboration with skilled craftspeople, I bring those stories to life for contemporary audiences.’

-London-based Bethan Gray is one of our most celebrated furniture and homeware designers, having been awarded four Elle Decoration British Design Awards including the coveted Best British Designer and The Best British Tableware Designer.
+London-based Bethan Gray is one of the UK’s most celebrated furniture and homeware designers, having been awarded four Elle Decoration British Design Awards, including the coveted Best British Designer and The Best British Tableware Designer.

 Established in 2008, Bethan Gray Design creates luxury handcrafted collections of furniture and home accessories that are sold through global retailers such as Harrods, Liberty, Lane Crawford and EJ Victor, and also available directly.

 ‘My Grandmother was a Romani Gypsy.
-I was brought up to be proud of my roots and open to other cultures – I think that might be why I love travelling so much.’
+I was brought up to be proud of my roots and open to other cultures – that is why I love travelling so much.’

 Within her own practice in London, she nurtures, connects and encourages new design talent and mentors upcoming female designers.
 She has recently launched a Prize for Women in Craft with Cardiff Metropolitan University where she is an honorary fellow.

-These stories are distinctive parts of the cultures to which they belong – and often in danger of being forgotten.
-By capturing their essence in collaboration with local artisans using traditional craft skills, Bethan is able to tell stories through craft, deftly preserving and translating cultural narratives, materials and aesthetics in a way that resonates with both the people to whom they belong and audiences across the globe.
+These stories are distinctive parts of the cultures to which they belong.
+By capturing their essence in dialogue with local artisans using traditional craft skills, Bethan is able to tell stories through craft, deftly translating cultural narratives, materials and aesthetics in a way that resonates with both the people to whom they belong and audiences across the globe.

-Bethan Gray’s work is characterised by bold, confident patterns inspired by the shapes she sees all around her from the growth spirals of shells to the sacred geometry seen in architecture all over the world.
+Bethan Gray’s work is characterised by bold, confident patterns, inspired by the shapes she sees all around her, from the growth spirals of shells to the sacred geometry in architecture all over the world.
 Her patterns are drawn by hand to capture their natural imperfections and then meticulously executed using ancient craft skills.

 Nature / Natural materials

-Known for pushing the boundaries of craft techniques, Bethan Gray has the technical expertise to deftly combine materials as diverse as marble, birds-eye maple, leather and brass need some refining, resulting in products and spaces that are tactile and engaging.
+Known for pushing the boundaries of craft techniques, Bethan Gray has the technical expertise to deftly combine materials as diverse as marble, birds-eye maple, leather and brass, resulting in products and spaces that are tactile and engaging.

-Bethan’s colour palette is inspired by her love of travel, photography and culture and informed by the natural materials she works with.
-References such as the ombré effect caused by sunlight falling across the castellations of the Nizwa fort, paired with an innate talent for creating combinations that work, has resulted in a distinctive colour palette that represents a contemporary take on femininity that is warm and welcoming.
+Bethan’s use of colour is inspired by her love of travel and natural materials.
+Carefully observed details such as the ombré effect caused by sunlight falling across the castellations of the Nizwa fort, paired with an innate talent for creating combinations and juxtapositions, have resulted in a distinctive colour palette that represents a contemporary take on femininity that is warm, welcoming and self-assured.

 ‘Even the most complex pattern becomes harmonious when you get it just right.
 I think my instinct for geometry comes from my family’s middle eastern heritage.’

-‘Photography is an important part of my creative process and I try to really pay attention to the colours I capture.
-Over the years, I’ve distilled those colours into a balanced palette.’
+‘Photography is an important part of my creative process and I really pay attention to the colours I capture, distilling them, over the years, into a balanced and considered palette.’

 Combining their talents, creative director Bethan Gray and husband and CEO Massimo established Bethan Gray Design in 2008.
 A decade as Habitat’s design director provided Bethan with extensive experience collaborating with craftspeople all over the world as well as a thorough grounding in the commercial workings of the industry.
 An honorary Fellowship of Cardiff Metropolitan University recently recognised her contribution to craft and design – one that is characterised by empathy, originality and instinctive talent.